19 running shorts that don't ride up, chafe, or smell, sweat tested by a Health Editor

 - Did they have in-built pants?
 Did you know?
 The pants built into running shorts are normally always made from special moisture-wicking fabric, designed for workouts and to keep you both cool and dry mid-sweat session.
 Basically, they're kinder to your skin, and = less washing, too.

-- Were they a supportive style?
+- Were they supportive and comfortable, and did they chafe?
 What you find "supportive" will vary from individual to individual.
 Some will love cycling shorts, some will like more traditional loose-fit shorts, and others will prefer the double whammy of 2-in-1 cycling shorts layered under a more floaty outer.
 Top tip: Not sure what'll suit your body shape best?
 Trial and error is the way here.
 Don't be afraid to spend ages in the changing room, is my advice - and remember to jump around a lot.
 Your legs will face far more movement mid-run.

 - Did they have a key pocket?
 Likely not the most important thing that springs to mind when gym kit shopping, but trust me on this one - an absolute essential if you're a regular runner or even someone who heads to the gym a lot but doesn't want to take a bag.
 Having a pocket on the back of the shorts that zips shut for your keys, phone and card is a game-changer.
 Take note.